JovanMihic99/blog_app/README.md

 ### Creating the database

-Use the database script (provided in this directory) to create the database
+Use the database script (provided in "scripts/blog_site_schema.sql") to create the database.

 ## Configuration